Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Here's what I use:

-You might be surprised by how abraded and ripped up your skin gets while out on a backpacking trip.
+You might be surprised by how abraded and ripped up your skin gets while out on a backpacking trip (use care tips above).

-Don't ignore hang nails, torn cuticles or jagged nails, because these create open highways into your bloodstream for the microbes you encounter on the trail.
+Don't ignore hang nails, torn cuticles or jagged & dirty nails, because these create open highways into your bloodstream for the microbes you encounter on the trail.

-So bring along a lightweight nail clippers and a tiny little emery board (or a chunk of one you cut to fit into your hygiene kit).
+So bring along a lightweight nail clippers and a few tiny little emery boards like these (or a chunk of one you cut to fit into your hygiene kit).

-This reality calls for a three-pronged approach to taking care of your hair while backpacking.
+This hair wrangling reality calls for a three-pronged approach to taking care of your hair while backpacking.

 First, you need clips, ties, holders, bandannas, scarves, hats and whatever else you've discovered works well to keep your sweaty hair from interfering with your vision and your comfort on the trail.